rahulgarg28071998/Give-Me-Watts/README.md

 # Lazy-Developers

-An intelligent solution for  Electrical car
+An intelligent solution for  Electrical car support system which includes